karapapas/winsetup/tests/README.md

 ## Troubleshooting

 **Tests fail with "Admin required"**
-- Run PowerShell as Administrator
+- The script should auto-elevate.
+If it fails, manually run PowerShell as Administrator

 **Tests fail with "winget not found"**
 - Ensure winget is installed and in PATH